phenomecentre/nPYc-Toolbox/docs/multivariate.rst

 	Figure 2.
 PCA scores plots coloured by sample type.

-Outlying study samples in this plot are of interest (does this relate to biology, sample collection etc), but not of particular concern.
+Outlying study samples in this plot are of interest (does this relate to biology, sample collection etc.), but not of particular concern.
 However, any QC samples with unusual behaviour, or unusual clustering within QC samples, should be checked.
 Further sections of the multivariate report can help to elucidate if this behaviour may result from an analytical source (see below).

 **Strong sample outliers**